lth-elm/ERC721-Buyable-Standard/README.md

 ```

 _\* Before deploying and using any network make sure you have ETH in you wallet to pay for the transactions fees._

+# Dapp <a name="dapp"></a>

+The [_client_](./client/) folder is a react application that provides a minimal **demonstration** of how this ERC can be integrated into marketplaces but without the need for an intermediate smart contract: a **decentralized marketplace** can be built around this interface but centralized ones can still integrate it.
+It also includes an interface for the owner of a token allowing him to put it up for sale at any price or remove it, and for the owner of the contract to update the royalty rate.